What your younger self might be trying to tell you

 Jody Lamb: The Empowered Path for Adult Children of Alcoholics

-Join 2,000+ readers for twice-monthly practical tips, inspiring stories, and tools to help adult children of alcoholics heal, grow, and thrive.
-Your new chapter starts here.
-Join us!🌟
+Grew up with an alcoholic parent?
+You’re not alone.
+Join 2,000+ readers getting twice-monthly tips, stories, and tools to heal, grow, and build a life you love.
+Your new chapter starts now. 💌

 Read more from Jody Lamb: The Empowered Path for Adult Children of Alcoholics